FlamingoJournal/Bullet-Journal-App/README.md

 To view a live deployment of the app, [click here](https://cse110-sp21-group18.github.io/Bullet-Journal-App).

-You can also visit, https://flamingojournal.me
+You can also visit, [https://flamingojournal.me](https://flamingojournal.me)

+To visit our generated documentation, [click here!](https://cse110-sp21-group18.github.io/Bullet-Journal-App/docs/index.html)

 # Features